dkhenry/rethinkjava/README.md

 ## Changelog

-* 0.1 (June 2012) Initial push of project and first support for Maven
+* 0.1 (June 2013) Initial push of project and first support for Maven
-* 0.2 (June 2012) Added the rest of the Rql language to driver and provided method to deconstruct responces.
+* 0.2 (June 2013) Added the rest of the Rql language to driver and provided method to deconstruct responces.
-* 0.3 (July 2012) Fixed Errors in Datum Encoding and RqlCursors.
+* 0.3 (July 2013) Fixed Errors in Datum Encoding and RqlCursors.
 Added More testing
-* 0.4 (July 2012) Added the instance methods so API looks much like the python API.
+* 0.4 (July 2013) Added the instance methods so API looks much like the python API.
 Further testing added.
+* 0.5 (September 2013) Modified the license to conform to the rest of the RethinkDB driver licenses

 ## Using rethinkjava
 Add the following to your pom.xml